Welcome!

-For families and young readers, Chandler Strange’s illustrated children’s book, Over in the Meadow, makes a thoughtful gift that will be treasured for years to come.
+For families and young readers, Chandler Strange’s illustrated children’s book, Over in the Meadow, is a timeless gift—an heirloom-quality keepsake that invites wonder, connection, and the joy of reading together.

-For those who love timeless décor, our botanical and fine art prints bring the beauty of nature and the elegance of original illustration into the home.
+For those who cherish elegant décor, our botanical and fine art prints bring the beauty of nature and the quiet magic of original illustration into the home, offering peaceful touches of winter warmth that last well beyond the holidays.

 About Chandler